developfeng/MGCAM/evaluation/README.md

 Eextract features for evaluation.
 ---
-We recomend the popular [re-ranking](https://github.com/zhunzhong07/person-re-ranking) method for further evaluation.
+We recommend the popular [re-ranking](https://github.com/zhunzhong07/person-re-ranking) method for further evaluation.